eprintsug/EPrintsArchivematica/README.md

 For files with no MD5 value in the EPrints database:

+The following option is used to control if the export routines generate the missing checksum and add it to the EPrints database:

+$c->{DPExport}->{add_missing_checksums} = 1|0;

+If this is set to 1, the following happens:

 * Generate a new MD5 from the file on disk
 * Write the MD5 to the EPrints database
 * Write the MD5 to the `checksum.md5` manifest
-* Note that the MD5 was generated for the given file in the eprints' digital preservation warnings field
+* Note that the MD5 was generated for the given file in the eprints' digital preservation warnings log

+If it is set to 0, the missing checksum will result in a checksum mismatch.

 ## Preservation Management Screen